linode/apl-docs/docs/get-started/installation/sops.md

 ---
-slug: kms
+slug: sops
-title: Use KMS to manage keys for encryption
+title: Use SOPS for value encryption
-sidebar_label: KMS
+sidebar_label: SOPS
 ---

-If you would like the secrets in the `values` repository to be encrypted, you will have to setup an account with your Key Management Service (KMS) provider.
-It is needed by [sops](https://github.com/mozilla/sops), the tool used for encryption.
+If you would like the secrets in the `values` repository to be encrypted, you will have to use [sops](https://github.com/mozilla/sops) that is used by APL for encryption.

+## Use SOPS with an external Key Management Service (KMS)

 Find quickstart documentation below on how to setup KMS access per supported provider: